Quran-Journey/backend/docs/README.md

 The steps to document code are simple:
 1. Add inline comments that describe the endpoints or schemas using OAS.
-2. execute `sh run.sh` to process the docs
-You can serve them by running the project in the top level directory with `node index.ts`.
+2. execute `sh /script/document.sh` to process the docs You can serve them by running the project in the top level directory with `node index.ts`.

 It's that simple.